utkarshthakur24/Build-a-Scalable-Azure-Data-Engineering-Pipeline-Real-Time-Customer-and-Sales-Insights-with-Power-BI/README.md

 ![image](https://github.com/user-attachments/assets/04077117-db53-4db3-a818-b961802005a5)

+## Part 2: Setting Up the Source Database

+### 1.Download Dataset

+Obtain the sample dataset from the [Microsoft Dataset Repository] You can use the .bak file to restore your sample database to your SQL Server instance.
+You first have to download the Database, you can download with below link

+https://github.com/Microsoft/sql-server-samples/releases/download/adventureworks/AdventureWorksLT2022.bak and save it locally.

+### 2. Restore Dataset in SQL Server
+Use SQL Server Management Studio (SSMS) to restore the downloaded database backup:
+Open SSMS and connect to your SQL Server instance.
+Right-click on Databases → Restore Database → Select the downloaded backup file → Complete the restore process.

 ### 3. Create a Login and User in SQL Server
 Run the following script to create a new SQL Server login, user, and assign permissions:
 -- Replace `YourLogin` and `YourPassword` with your desired login name and password